A quantum machine learning classifier to search for new physics: Abstract

 \section{Abstract}

-Due to the success of the Standard Model~(SM), it is reasonable to anticipate that, the signal of new physics~(NP) beyond the SM is small, and future searches for NP and precision tests of the SM will require high luminosity collider experiments.
-Moreover, as the precision tests of the SM advances, rarer processes with a greater number of final-state particles will require consideration, which will in turn require the analysis of a multitude of observables.
-As an inherent consequence of the high luminosity, the generation of a large amount of experimental data in a large feature space presents a significant challenge for data processing.
+{ Due to the success of the Standard Model~(SM), it is reasonable to anticipate that the signal of new physics~(NP) beyond the SM is small.
+Consequently, future searches for NP and precision tests of the SM will require high luminosity collider experiments.
+Moreover, as precision tests advance, rare processes with many final-state particles require consideration which demands the analysis of a vast number of observables.
+The high luminosity produces a large amount of experimental data spanning a large observable space, posing a significant data-processing challenge.
 In recent years, quantum machine learning has emerged as a promising approach for processing large amounts of complex data on a quantum computer.
-In this study, we propose a variational quantum searching neighbor~(VQSN) algorithm to search for NP.
-As an example, we apply the VQSN in the phenomenological study of the gluon quartic gauge couplings~(gQGCs) at the Large Hadron Collider.
-The results suggest that VQSN demonstrates superior efficiency to a classical counterpart k-nearest neighbor algorithm, even when dealing with classical data.
+In this study, we propose quantum searching neighbor~(QSN) and variational QSN~(VQSN) algorithms to search for NP.
+The QSN is a classification algorithm.
+The VQSN introduces variation to the QSN to process classical data.
+As applications, we apply the (V)QSN in the phenomenological study of the NP at the Large Hadron Collider and muon colliders.
+Examples are implemented on a real quantum hardware, which confirms reliable performance under noisy conditions.
+The results indicate that the VQSN demonstrates superior efficiency in the sense of computational complexity to a classical counterpart k-nearest neighbor algorithm, even when dealing with classical data. }